Piano (private lessons)

 Mara Johnson is a mother of three boys and self taught artist in mixed media design.
 She started teaching classes to children when her middle son expressed interest in art himself.
 She holds a BA degree in business administration from St. Edward’s University, but creativity has always fueled her passions.
 Today she teaches a local homeschool art class, conducts private lessons, and arranges mini art retreats for adults.
 She also volunteers her art skills to the community by helping challenged adults and children, and has worked with non-profits such as the Hill Country Humane Society.
 She believes that everyone has the innate ability to create and hopes to foster a connection between art, person, and God.

-Linda began playing the violin at the age of seven.
-Her love of music
+Linda McArthur began her violin studies at the age of seven.
+She received

-the Suzuki Method of string pedagogy on all Orchestral Instruments.
-Mrs.
+experience with teaching the Suzuki Method of string pedagogy as well as twenty

-McArthur is well equipped to motivate and inspire string players on many levels
+Mrs. McArthur is well equipped to motivate and inspire string players on

 Hip-Hop, (Private Lessons Available)